Essential information regarding the MAY international

 - 5 competitors will be allowed in the jumping warm-up at any one time.

 - Only 5 persons on foot will be allowed into the jumping warm up arena.
-They are requested to wear a face covering, as recommended by the FEI, and must use the hand sanitiser on the way in and way out of the arena.
-No one will be allowed into the warm up without a face covering and without the use of sanitiser
+They are recommended to wear a face covering, as recommended by the FEI, and must use the hand sanitiser on the way in and way out of the arena.

 - SJ Steward 2 will call riders forward to enter the arena

 - Riders will exit the arena from a different gate and can proceed to the exit horse walk.

 - Connections are not permitted in the warm-up area, unless they are acting as the athletes arena support.
 A dedicated area will be made available for connections that has good viewing of the arena.